 - Contract structure (month-to-month vs. long-term agreements)

-Premium pricing in the Twin Cities does not always correlate directly with care quality.
-Some communities command higher rates due to amenities or location convenience rather than materially different care delivery models.
+In the Twin Cities metro, premium pricing does not always correlate directly with care quality.
+Some communities command elevated rates due to location and amenities rather than materially different care delivery models.

 Frequently Asked Questions